crukedsh/SSM/docs/support-new-action-guide.md

 1. **Implement a sub class of `SmartAction` Class**

      All actions in SSM are implemented as a sub class of `SmartAction` or `HdfsAction` if it's HDFS related.
-Generally each action should have there own implementations for following 2 functions,
+Generally each action should have their own implementations for following 2 functions,

      - a. public void init(Map<String, String> args)